PGO-Alex/XboxCentralHub/README.md

 A Desktop APP for manage xbox rent in some minor business on mexico

-This app is runs on .Net Framework 4.7, is builded with full C# and their use is focused on windows platform
+This app run on .Net Framework 4.7, is builded with full C# and their use is focused on windows platform

 to run this app you need to build it with Visual studio 19(preferently)